 Location and Parking Instructions

 This class will take place in Tarzana at: 19100 Ventura Blvd #5, Los Angeles, CA 91356.
 Parking is free and there no time limits in the front after 6:00pm.
 There are also plenty of free parking in the lot behind Tarzana Cultural Center.
 When you arrive at the shopping center go to the second floor and go all the way to the East side of the building.
 Go into the hallway and we will be the last door on the right.

 Class Refunds must be requested before 5pm on Friday of the first week of class.
 There will be a $25 administrative fee.
 After the first Friday we cannot give refunds.
 Refunds should be requested by emailing: email@example.com.
 Perfectly Here reserves the right to cancel classes due to low enrollment.
 Registrants will be notified in advance of the class.
 No refunds or credits are given to registrant “no-shows”.

 If you miss a class, you may make it up during a current series or the series immediately following.
 No refund or prorate will be issued for missed classes.
 Students may Postpone a class.
 In this case, credit towards a future class will be provided if a registrant notifies us by phone or email in advance of 5pm on Friday of the first week of the class series.
 Future class must be made up on the class immediately following the missed class series.
 (For example: if postponing a May/June class series you will have to use your credit and enroll in the July/August class series)

 All you need is comfortable clothing.
 Chairs and cushions are provided.

-First Responders and their families are free of charge thanks to our generous donors to the Mindfulness for First Responders Campaign.
+First Responders, Veterans and their immediate family members attend free of charge thanks to our generous donors to the Mindfulness for First Responders Campaign.
 For exact pricing of classes click “Click Here to Register”.